titofebus/wrtr/README.md

 # ✍️ Wrtr Blog Automation Suite

 Welcome to the **Wrtr** tools!
-This suite automates blog post creation using OpenAI, research using Perplexity, AI-powered image generation using OpenAI, and hero image replacement for any mistakes.
+This suite automates markdown blog post creation using OpenAI, research using Perplexity, AI-powered image generation using OpenAI, and hero image replacement for any mistakes.
 All written in Typescript.
 Everything is modular, robust, and easy to use. 🚀

 ---